 When a lesson is overly abstract or seems irrelevant to students.
 Teachers can reduce this type of stress by making the lesson more personally interesting and motivating.
 Ideally, students should be able to answer the question, “Why are we learning about this?” at any point in a lesson.
 Teachers can find valuable background materials and human interest connections in textbooks published in the 1990s, before many publishers dropped such information to make room for practice test questions.

 The internet is a source of many teacher-shared lesson plans and links to websites that provide resources for student activities and information databases that bring the more fact-heavy lessons to life.
 Consider our fill-in-the-blank prompts for project-based learning where students can, with your help, create their own projects.

 It is not always possible to explain the immediate relevance of every lesson.
 In math, for example, students must master certain skills before they can go on to investigate larger, more clearly relevant topics.
 One way to increase the emotional connection is by adapting word problems so that they include the names of students, popular celebrities, historical figures, or sports heroes.
-Similarly, problems about interest rates can relate to purchasing something the students would want to buy, such as an iPod or new sneakers.
+Similarly, problems about interest rates can relate to purchasing something the students would want to buy, such as a book, new phone, or clothes, for example.
 Students can learn about decimal place values by calculating batting averages to the thousandth place.

 Language arts teachers can combine lessons on formal letter writing with a study of ethics or advertising.
 Students select a television commercial or print ad they judge to be misleading and write a letter expressing that opinion to the company in question.
 Students can compare historical fact and fiction by reading texts, examining primary sources, and viewing movies.
 In science classes dealing with the differences between mixtures and solutions, students can predict which liquids in their homes are mixtures and which are solutions.
 At home, they test their predictions by seeing which items are in separate layers until shaken.